 Have brands lost sight of their power to shape consumer demand?

-Our latest report, developed in collaboration with Longitude (a Financial Times company) and drawing on interviews with industry experts, finds many bold brands are now reasserting themselves, across five key dimensions:
+Developed in collaboration with Longitude (a Financial Times company) and drawing on interviews with industry experts, Dentsu’s latest report finds that many bold brands are now reasserting themselves, deepening consumer relationships across five key dimensions.
+Some of the key findings of the research include the following points: